Berkeley Homes supported internship programme

 Key benefits

-- Employability Level 1 qualification: Interns will work towards an employability qualification, enhancing their CVs and boosting their job prospects.
+- Employability Level 1 qualification.
+Interns work towards an employability qualification, which will enhance their CV and boost their job prospects.

-- Hands-on experience: Through various rotations, interns gain practical skills in multiple fields.
+- Hands-on experience.
+Through various rotations, interns gain practical skills in many fields.

-- Mentorship and guidance: Experienced mentors provide guidance throughout the internship, ensuring each intern maximizes their potential.
+- Mentorship and guidance.
+Experienced mentors provide guidance throughout the internship, helping each intern maximise their potential.

 Rotations and activities